studygolang/gctt-godoc/Source/crypto/elliptic/elliptic.md

     <a href="#Marshal">¶</a></h2>
 <pre>func Marshal(curve <a href="#Curve">Curve</a>, x, y *<a href="/math/big/">big</a>.<a href="/math/big/#Int">Int</a>) []<a href="/builtin/#byte">byte</a></pre>

-Marshal converts a point into the form specified in section 4.3.6 of ANSI X9.62.
+Marshal converts a point into the uncompressed form specified in section 4.3.6 of ANSI X9.62.

-<h2 id="Unmarshal">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/crypto/elliptic/elliptic.go#L310">Unmarshal</a>
+<h2 id="Unmarshal">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/crypto/elliptic/elliptic.go#L311">Unmarshal</a>
     <a href="#Unmarshal">¶</a></h2>
 <pre>func Unmarshal(curve <a href="#Curve">Curve</a>, data []<a href="/builtin/#byte">byte</a>) (x, y *<a href="/math/big/">big</a>.<a href="/math/big/#Int">Int</a>)</pre>

 Unmarshal converts a point, serialized by Marshal, into an x, y pair.
-It is an error if the point is not on the curve.
+It is an error if the point is not in uncompressed form or is not on the curve.
 On error, x = nil.

 <h2 id="Curve">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/crypto/elliptic/elliptic.go#L14">Curve</a>
     <a href="#Curve">¶</a></h2>